awolfson/aaronjacobwolfson.com/words/novel_advice.md

 ---
-title: The Timeless Beauty of the Classics: A _Novel Advice_ Book Review
+title: "Novel Advice: The Timeless Beauty of the Classics"
 description: A review of "Novel Advice" by Jay Bushman
 date: 2021-02-28
 tags:
   - book review
 layout: layouts/word.njk
 ---
-_Novel Advice_ is not the first compilation of letters to an advice columnist, nor is it the first in which the columnist adopts an alternate persona.
+[_Novel Advice_](https://www.simonandschuster.com/books/Novel-Advice/Jay-Bushman/9781982156299) is not the first compilation of letters to an advice columnist, nor is it the first in which the columnist adopts an alternate persona.
 But it is almost certainly the first book in which all of the letters are written by characters in famous novels and plays, and in which the advice columnist is herself a renowned character from Greek mythology.
 That’s a neat enough trick to hook someone like me: I enjoy a good advice column, but I rarely seek them out.

 The letter-writers hail from across the Western canon and beyond.
 They include both protagonists and villains, the beloved, the infamous, and the inscrutable.
 Even when the appeals come from the inhabitants of books I dismissed in high school as hopelessly dated, they’re never boring.
 Credit author Jay Bushman’s knack for pinpointing and exquisitely rendering so many of the most fascinating and relevant conundrums in literature.
 What makes these people leap off the page, though, is their unique vulnerability: as Bushman points out in the preface, not only are these advice-seekers all in the throes of various thorny dilemmas, but they are also trapped in a meta-dilemma that they’re not even aware of—the fact that they are characters in a story.